Huts and bivvies

 Waiopehu Hut174445A modern, larger hut with sweeping sunset views—good for people new to tramping.

-Herepai Hut134432Recently refurbished with skylights, Herepai is cute and cosy, but lacks views.
+Herepai Hut134432Recently refurbished with skylights, Herepai is cute and cosy but lacks views.

 Cattle Ridge Hut175525A very attractive hut, with a porch and convivial common area.
 Five bunks.

-Roaring Stag Hut185445A family favourite for years, Roaring Stag is characterful and accessible.
+Roaring Stag Hut185445A family favourite for years, busy Roaring Stag is characterful and accessible.
 Great camping and chilly river swims adjacent.

 McGregor Bivouac143515A wonderful bivouac with wonderful views—if you’re happy to be somewhere remote.